muhd-umer/pvt-flax/README.md

 ```

 ## Acknowledgements
 We acknowledge the excellent implementation of PVT in [MMDetection](https://github.com/open-mmlab/mmdetection), [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models) and the [official implementation](https://github.com/whai362/PVT).
-I repeatedly referred to these implementations as a reference.
+I referred to these implementations as a source of reference.

 ## Citing PVT
 - **PVT v1**